praekelt/django-ultracache/README.rst

    all affected cache key are automatically expired.
 This allows the user to set longer expiry times without having to worry about stale content.

+#.
+The cache invalidation can be extended to issue purge commands to Varnish, Nginx or other reverse caching proxies.

 Simplest use case::

     {% load ultracache_tags %}